JhonHawk/nx-angular-base-frontend-2025/README.md

 - Some sidebar menu items open modals using the `command` property instead of routing
 - MenuItem interface auto-generates tooltips from the `name` property (no separate tooltip parameter)
-- Customer modules are placed in customer-features library for cross-app reuse
+- App modules are placed in shared-features library for cross-app reuse

 **Additional Components**: Components that don't appear in sidebar navigation include: